wavefrontHQ/docs/pages/doc/logging_send_logs.md

 * A Wavefront account, which gives you access to a cluster.
 If you don’t have a cluster, [sign up for a free trial](https://tanzu.vmware.com/observability-trial).
 * A Wavefront API token linked to an account with Proxy permission.
 See [Generating an API Token](wavefront_api.html#generating-an-api-token).
 * Whitelist the VMware domain (`*.vmware.com`) on your environment.
-If you want to narrow down whitelisting domain, contact your Tanzu Observability account representative.
+If you want to narrow down the whitelisting domain, contact your Tanzu Observability account representative.
   Tanzu Observability uses a VMware log cluster.
 Therefore, to send your log data successfully, you need to whitelist the VMware domain.

 ## Install Wavefront Proxy